- Why Us

 One of the difficulties with using a general-purpose, generic QMS that serves multiple industries is that the onus is entirely on your team to ensure all documentation and processes are compliant with the latest industry standards and regulations.
 With so much riding on your QMS, that’s a risky approach to take.

-Greenlight Guru’s Medical Device Success Platform (MDSP) changes that dynamic.
+Greenlight Guru’s QMS software changes that dynamic.
 Our software was built specifically for the medical device industry, and it has ISO best practices built into every feature, so you can spend less time worrying about compliance and more time focusing on True Quality for your medical device.

 Get a QMS that’s purpose-built for your medical device company.
 Get your free demo of Greenlight Guru today.